Allen County, Indiana Timeline

 Allen County Remembers 911 is a small collection of video interviews by local residents sharing their recollections of 9/11 in the Allen County Public Library Digital Collections at the Allen County Public Library.

-See Peter Turnley professional photographer born in Fort Wayne.
+See David and Peter Turnley professional photographers born in Fort Wayne.

 5. In Memoriam posted September 11, 2022 by the History.com on Facebook: